Dr James Alexander CameronAssociate Lecturer; Research Forum Administrative Assistant (communications) Tuesday - Thursday

 - Member of Courtauld Postgraduate Advisory Group (PAG), 2012-15.

-- Designer and current editor of MedievalArtResearch.com
+- Founding designer of MedievalArtResearch.com

 - A column on London churches in every issue from the first two years the Courtauld’s student newspaper The Courtauldian.